About This Course

 For the past twenty-five years, Anne has worked in the field of philanthropy, serving as a consultant to many foundations.
 From 1978-1987, she directed the environment and international population programs at the William and Flora Hewlett Foundation in California.
 She is the Founding President of The Global Fund for Women, which aims to seed, strengthen, and link groups committed to women’s well-being and human rights.
 In 2005, Anne was nominated along with a thousand activist women for the Nobel Peace Prize.

-Anne is a Consulting Professor in Human Biology at Stanford University, where she teaches on women's health, human rights and love as a force for social justice.
+Anne teaches in the Handa Center for Human Rights and International Justice at Stanford University on women's health, human rights and love as a force for social justice.
 She is the author of the books Paradigm Found: Leading and Managing for Positive Change and From Outrage to Courage: The Unjust and Unhealthy Situation of Women in Poorer Countries and What They Are Doing About It, on international women's health.

 Kevin was the technical director for the original version of this MOOC on International Women’s Health and Human Rights.
 He is dedicated to crafting new experiences for participants and heads the educational design studio, Skyship Design, which specializes in developing open online courses.
 He teaches in the Program on Urban Studies at Stanford University, where he is an instructor for “International Urbanization,” which explores the sustainable development of cities.